 LPG is Highly Portable

-The difference in the Extraction Method
+Difference in Extraction Method

 Cost-Effectiveness